Code of Conduct

 • Harassing photography or recording, including logging online activity for harassment purposes

-• Advocating for or encouraging any of the above behaviours
+• Advocating for or encouraging any of the above behaviors

 • Repeated and/or excessive profanity

-Whilst you may, of course, post your complaint to social media we would prefer you to give QCon a chance to resolve this issue on a personal level first.
-Addressing sensitive issues like these in this way is generally faster and is also ultimately more effective.
+Whilst you may, of course, post your complaint on social media, we would prefer that you give QCon a chance to resolve this issue at a personal level first.
+Addressing sensitive issues like these in-person is generally faster and is also ultimately more effective.

-The QCon staff will be happy to help participants feel safe at the event.
+The QCon staff would like to support participants to feel safe at the event.
 We value your attendance.
-We designed QCon events as a space where everyone feels safe to express themselves, learn, and succeed in adopting new technology and practices that create change and innovation.
+We designed QCon events as a space where everyone feels safe to express themselves, learn, and succeed in adopting new technologies and practices that facilitate change and innovation.

 This policy is a living document and subject to updates in the future.